OK-2021/GithubO.Krasiuk/README.md

 # GithubO.Krasiuk
-This repository for the studying Krasiuk's QA material.
+This repository for studying Krasiuk's QA material.